 Porsche 963, Porsche Penske Motorsport (#5), Dane Cameron (USA), Michael Christensen (DK), Frederic Makowiecki (F)

-The Prologue takes place on Saturday 11 March and Sunday 12 March and includes 12.5 hours of running at the historic Sebring International Raceway.
+Sebring 12 Hours takes place on Saturday 18 March at 10:10 on the historic Sebring International Raceway.

 Team communication Porsche Penske Motorsport